 Interest Rate Conversions & Swaps

-Clients can transform the interest rate basis (e.g., the reference rate) of a loan obligation from a fixed to floating rate or vice versa.
+To manage interest rate risk, clients have the option of changing from a floating market reference rate to the fixed rate equivalent of that reference rate or vice versa.
 To access built-in conversion options into the IFL, the client can request the desired type and terms of the conversion.
 For IBRD loans without embedded options or debt owed to creditors other than IBRD, a client can access swaps by signing a Master Derivatives Agreement with IBRD.

 Currency Conversions & Swaps

 Clients can alter the currency terms of a loan obligation if risk management requirements have changed since the initial choice of loan currency.
 Clients can convert the currency of an IFL between the four lending currencies, USD, EUR, GBP, JPY, using options embedded in the loan agreement.
-To access the IFL built-in conversion options, simply request the desired type and terms of the conversion.
 For IBRD loans without embedded options or debt owed to creditors other than IBRD, access swaps by signing a Master Derivatives Agreement with IBRD.
 Availability of currency hedging products presupposes a sufficiently liquid swap market in the desired currency.

 IBRD Local Currency Financing